-When coping with the latest changes to food labeling laws, it's worth looking at the different approaches regulators have taken around the world.
-These show which elements of foods are considered most relevant, and how expectations have changed over time.
+When coping with the latest changes to food labeling laws, it’s worth looking.
+At the different approaches regulators have take around the world.
+These show which elements of foods are consider most relevant, and how expectations have changed over time.
 Furthermore, new programs overseas show possible directions for domestic changes in the months and years ahead.

 Decision Finalized in France

-One recent compelling example comes from France, where a comparative pilot program has recently wrapped up, leaving a five-part color scale as the winning option.
-Just-food explained that the new version of the health label is called Nutri-score, and combines letter grades from A to E with colors going from green to red.
+One recent compelling example comes from France, where a comparative pilot program has recently wrapped up.
+Leaving a five-part color scale as the winning option.
+Just-food explain that the new version of the health label is called Nutri-score> And combines letter grades from A to E with colors going from green to red.

 Health Minister Marisol Touraine stated that the scale is specifically meant to help people pick healthy foods within categories.
 This is opposed to apples-to-oranges comparisons that would encourage wholesale dietary changes.

-One reason the French decision is so relevant for the future of food labeling in general is that Nutri-score tested far better than other systems of nutritional content labeling.
-Just-food pointed out that the winning system did the best job of influencing consumers and pushing them toward healthy versions of foods.
+One reason the French decision is so relevant for the future of food labeling.
+In general is that Nutri-score tested far better.
+Than other systems of nutritional content labeling.
+Just-food point out that the winning system did the best job of influencing consumers.
+And pushing them toward healthy versions of foods.

 The effects were especially strong among customers who purchased affordable items due to limited income.
 With regulators particularly keen to reverse worrying nutrition trends among low-income shoppers, the label system’s utility is clear.